-    A significant amount of time at the beginning of trainable creatures’ existence is spent choosing haphazard, possibly harmful, actions; wasting time and resources on actions that do not directly further its primary goal.
-During this time, mistakes with possibly harmful consequences can easily be made.
+A significant amount of time at the beginning of trainable creatures’ existence is spent choosing haphazard, possibly harmful, actions; spending time and resources on actions that do not directly further its primary goal.
+During this time, mistakes with possibly harmful consequences could easily be made.

 Habit-forming creatures are not only threatened by physical damage, but risk behavioral damage—harmful behaviors acquired from poor training.
 Anomalous experiences can create idiosyncrasies—behaviors tuned to harmful instead of beneficial effect.
 Insufficient training can leave highly random, wild behavior into adulthood.
 Bad behaviors can render a creature as incapable of accomplishing its goal as one physically damaged.